 -

-In Beijing, there is an old observatory where ancestral astronomical tools are displayed.
-They lie outside as if forgotten there, almost abandoned.
-It is said that these heavy and massive cast iron objects were made to allow our ideas to be detached from the earthly force and explore the cosmos.
-From the sky these objects do not tell us much about science today, but their numerous ornaments of dragons and other chimerical figures remind me of those ancient times when the stones in the bowels of the earth and the planets in the vault of heaven still cared about human destiny.
+In Beijing, there is an old observatory where ancestral astronomical tools are exhibited.
+They rest outside as if forgotten there, almost abandoned.
+It is said that such heavy and massive cast iron objects were made to allow our ideas to untie themselves from the earth’s force and explore the cosmos.
+About the sky, these objects nowadays don’t tell us much anymore, in terms of science, but their profuse ornamentation of dragons and other chimerical figures remind me of those ancient times when the stones in the bowels of earth and the plants in the celestial vault still cared about human destiny.

 -

-Haunted houses, ghosts, immensity and animist universes, so many beliefs of the day which preserved the man from the night anguish of chaos.
-It is rarer and rarer to meet people who know how to tell a story.
-It is said that this is because the art of storytelling is being lost.
-The fact that the thought of death has lost its omnipresence and its suggestive force in the collective consciousness, would have taken us away from everything that used to feed the accounts of the past.
-It is said that the idea of eternity is slowly weakening in human minds.
-Our contemporary society, by allowing men to no longer witness the death of their fellow men, would have removed death from the attention of the living.
-In the past, there was hardly a house, or even a room in the house, that did not see someone die.
-But, as we know, it is especially in the dying person that not only the knowledge or wisdom of a man takes communicable form, but above all the life he has lived, that is to say, the material from which stories are made.
+Haunted houses, ghosts, vastness and animist universes, so many beliefs of the day that preserved man from the nightly anguish of chaos.
+It is increasingly rare to meet people who know how to tell a story.
+This is allegedly due to the art of storytelling being lost.
+The fact that thinking of death has lost its omnipresence and suggestive force in the collective consciousness would have distanced us from everything that nourished the tales of yesteryear.
+It is said that the idea of eternity is slowly fading away in human minds.
+Our contemporary society, by allowing men to no longer witness the death of their fellow men, would have removed death from the focus of the living.
+In the past, there was hardly a house, or even a room in the house, that wouldn’t have witnessed someone’s death.
+However, when one dies, surely, it’s not only knowledge or wisdom that can be shared in some form or another, but above all the life this person has lived, that is to say, the very stuff that stories are made of.

 -

-Located in the heart of the historic center of the city of Belfort, a town on the European borders, the Cantine d’Art Contemporain occupies since 1997 one of the military buildings from the Vauban architecture.
+Located in the heart of Belfort’s historic center, a town with European borders, the Cantine d’Art Contemporain has occupied, since 1997, one of the military buildings issued from the Vauban architecture.
 With the help of forty students from the city’s art school, we invested the art center with 40 000 kg of sand.
-During two weeks, we built ephemeral constructions from a vocabulary of military architecture that I provided them.
-Like children on the beach, who are taught at an early age that war is just a category of adventure stories, we built these ramparts without adding any substitutes to the sand to prevent it from collapsing as it dried.
+During two weeks, we built ephemeral constructions, using a vocabulary of military architectures that I provided them.
+Like children on the beach, who, very early on, are led to believe that war is only a category of adventures stories, we erected these ramparts without adding any substitute to this sand to prevent it from collapsing as it dries.

 -

-I remember my encounter with small bronze figures discovered in the archaeological museum in Athens.
-They had been pulled out of the sea water after hundreds of years.
-Their arms and legs had been attacked by rust, had swollen and had opened in a surprising way giving mutant forms to these small metallic figures.
-I then thought that if I could apply a system that would reproduce the effect of a river by perpetually flooding a metal object, the latter would eventually become unrecognizable and become a part of nature again, like a rock.
-I would then have to set up a process of rust and concretion programmed over hundreds, even thousands of years.
+I remember my encounter with small bronze figurines discovered at the Archaeological Museum of Athens.
+They had been retrieved from the seawater after hundreds of years.
+Their arms and legs had been attacked by rust, had swollen and opened up in surprising ways, giving mutant shapes to these small metal figures.
+I then thought that if I could invent some device that would replicate the effect of a river by perpetually flooding a metal object, the latter would eventually turn into something unrecognizable and become an element of nature, like a rock.
+To do so, I would have to design a rust and concretion process, programmed over hundreds, if not thousands, of years.

 -

-The studio was having some rodent problems, so I set out to make sculptures that would function as traps to catch the rats.
-Then it turned into an environment littered with car parts.
-A large mechanized rodent wheel would allow them to turn an industrial propeller, or another time, to water a plant at the other end of the space.
-After negotiating a peace deal, I finally decided to free the rats.
+The workshop was encountering some rodent problems, so I decided to make sculptures that could work as traps to catch the rats.
+Then it turned into an environment dotted with spare car parts.
+A large mechanized rodent wheel allowed them to turn an industrial propeller, or another time, to water a plant at the other end of the space.
+After negotiating a peace agreement, I finally decided to release the rats.

 -

-In Otsuka, Japan, it is said that a museum permanently exhibits over a thousand copies of iconic works of Western art history.
+In Otsuka, Japan, it is said that a museum permanently exhibits more than a thousand copies of iconic works from the history of Western art.
 Da Vinci, Bosch, Dürer, Velasquez, Caravaggio, Delacroix, Turner, Renoir, Cézanne, Picasso, Dali, Rothko, all the stars would be there.
-The paintings would be reproduced on ceramic plates, supposed to remain intact until the year 4014, thus surviving the originals which were their reason for being.
-These ceramics would not simply be duplicates, but substitutes; their purpose would be to fix in a permutational way fragile images and ephemeral history.
-Otsuka would even take it a step further by now working on the resurrection of the lost.
-The latest acquisition to the permanent collection would be the first copy of a work that no longer exists.
-A painting of sunflowers in a vase by Vincent Van Gogh, destroyed in 1945.
-Like its surroundings, the painting was burned to the ground in an air raid over Ashima on August 5 and 6.
-Yet, according to the brilliantly colored ceramic plaque now on display in this museum, its destruction never took place.
+The paintings would be reproduced on ceramic plates, supposed to remain intact until the year 4014, thus surviving the originals that were their raison d’être.
+These ceramics would not simply be duplicates, but substitutes; they would aim at freezing in time fragile images and ephemeral histories, by permutation.
+Otsuka would even take it a step further by now working on the resurrection of the disappeared.
+The latest acquisition of the permanent collection would be the first copy of a work that no longer exists.
+A painting of sunflowers in a vase, by Vincent Van Gogh, destroyed in 1945.
+Like its surroundings, the painting was reduced to ashes during an air raid over Ashima on August 5 and 6.
+Yet, according to the dazzling colorful ceramic plaque now on display in this museum, its destruction never took place.

 -